miguellopezramirez/jeopardiproyecto/README.md

 # Jeopardy
 Funny Game
-Este cambio busca generar conflicto
+it's gonna be really intereting

-This file was modified by Otmar.
+This file was modified by Otmar and humberto.